Funding is available if you are studying to become a doctor or dentist and you are:

 You need to register for an NHS Bursary account before you start your application.

-After you have registered, you can log in to your account and apply for an NHS Bursary.
+After you've registered, you can log in to your account and apply for an NHS Bursary.

 We have produced a Step-by-step guide to the NHS Bursary Application System (PDF: 285KB), if you need help with registering or completing your online application.